Lunarexxy/Sims4-to-TU-converter/README.md

 ## What does the script do?

-It renames the Sims 4 vertex groups to Tower Unite vertex groups. (and merges any that aren't needed)
+It renames the Sims 4 vertex groups to Tower Unite vertex groups. (and merges any that aren't needed into the ones that are)

 ![image](https://github.com/Lunarexxy/Sims4-to-TU-converter/assets/8879206/7100fb6f-cace-401f-87e0-e80f82a9c02d)